 If it’s not the likes of NZT-48, what do the Silicon Valley guys take to enhance their brain power?
 From their usual daily routines to days of binge-coding, nootropics take a vital role in their lives.
 Here’s what the experts (and the geeks themselves) have to say:

 What started as an underground practice in Silicon Valley turns out to be a trend.
 Microdosing with the psychedelic drug called LSD (Lysergic acid diethylamide) has been popular among the workers in the technology hub.
 They take very minute quantities of LSD which is enough to give them laser-like focus and put them “in the zone”.

-What are the nootropics Silicon Valley take?
+What is the best nootropic stack that Silicon Valley guys take?
 LSD is a synthetic chemical that falls in the hallucinogen category.
 This chemical came from the fungus infecting the rye plant – ergot.
 Pure LSD has a crystalline, odorless property but it can also be in liquid and caplet forms.
 Currently, LSD is a Scheduled I drug at the United States together with the likes of ecstasy, marijuana, heroin, and more.
 There’s no way you can buy this legally.